-I have successfully completed over 900 projects and translated over 7 million Japanese characters over the course of my career as a full-time freelance translator.
+I have successfully completed over 1000 projects and translated over 7 million Japanese characters over the course of my career as a full-time freelance translator.
 The clients I have worked for are all top-notch Japanese companies as you can see here.
-I am also specialized in business and legal translation.
-It’s always wiser to hire a specialized translator over a generalist.
-A specialist has greater knowledge, experience, and expertise.
-I am especially skilled at the translation of Japanese contracts into English.

-You can go around looking for translators fulfilling certain requirements, like native speakers in the target language, a certain number of years of experience, specialization in a certain field, offering services in a certain price range, etc. but your search for an ideal translator will ultimately grind down to whether or not the translator can guarantee satisfaction.
+You can go around looking for translators fulfilling certain requirements, like native speakers in the target language, a least a certain number of years of experience, specialization in a certain field, offering services within a certain price range, etc. but I believe the search for an ideal translator will ultimately grind down to whether or not the translator can guarantee satisfaction.

-I offer Japanese to English translation services with 100% satisfaction guaranteed.
-I offer unlimited revisions and response to questions until you are fully satisfied.
+I guarantee satisfaction of my Japanese to English translation services.
 I uphold honesty and integrity in all of my work and I do not cut corners.
-Experience, skills, price are all important factors, but the character of the translator is an equally important yet often overlooked factor in the search for a translator.
-I constantly provide excellent service that places customers first.
+Experience, skills, price are all important factors, but the character of the translator is an equally important yet often overlooked factor in the search for a capable translator.
+I constantly provide customer-centered service.